Dual Occupancy Case Study: 7 Pleasant Road Hawthorn East

 It wasn’t until we started to peel the onion back on the project that we began to realise the enormity of the task we had taken on.

 We quickly realised that the documentation was all over the place.
-It had a lot of holes and missing parts.
+The dual occ design was amazing but the documentation had a lot of holes and missing parts.

 And the parts we did have were insufficient.
 So we had to work hard and sink a lot of time and resources into getting it all in order.